nikita-traynin/DNN/README.md

 One of the most pivotal parameters is the learning rate.
 I'm using a changing learning rate (a schedule) for better results.
 So far I've tried using a constant rate, exponentially decaying rate, and linearly decaying rate.
 The linear method works the best: it starts at a high rate and decreases linearly until a certain lower bound; the initial value, decay slope, and lower bound are all controlled with constants in the code.

 Another parameter is the batch size.
 Currently it's set at 1 for stochastic gradient descent.
 Also, using more than 15000 of the training sample leads to some memory allocation issues, and as soon as I sort that out I will mess with mini-batch gradient descent.

+You must run the program in the same direcoty as all of the data files.
+You can find them on the MNIST website in zipped form as well.

 ### Results
 As of 1/10/20, the lowest testing error rate is ~27%.
 This is quite high, but the structure is non-optimal: 784-50-50-10, logistic activation, SGD, and linear learning schedule.